OpenDSA/OpenDSA/RST/source/Quicksort.rst

    An illustration of the Quicksort array decomposition.

-Here is a visualization for the entire Quicksort algorithm.

-.. avembed:: AV/Sorting/quicksortAV.html

 Now for some partition practice.

-.. avembed:: Exercises/Development/QuickSortPartitionElement.html
+.. avembed:: Exercises/Sorting/QuicksortPartitPRO.html
    :showbutton: hide
    :title: Quicksort Partition Exercise

+Here is a visualization for the entire Quicksort algorithm.
+This visualization shows you how the logical decomposition caused by the partitioning process works.
+In the visualization, the separate sub-partitions are separated out to match the recursion tree.
+In reality, there is only a single array involved (as you will see in the proficiency exercise that follows the visualization).

+.. avembed:: AV/Sorting/quicksortAV.html

 Here is a complete proficiency exercise to see how well you understand Quicksort.